bingliang-zh/LeetCode/TopInterviewQuestions/Medium.md

 > Given an integer array nums, return true if there exists a triple of indices (i, j, k) such that i < j < k and nums[i] < nums[j] < nums[k].
 If no such indices exists, return false.

-Comments: failed.
+Comments: Failed.
 Get the solution and explanation from web. <https://leetcode.com/problems/increasing-triplet-subsequence/discuss/79004/Concise-Java-solution-with-comments.>

 `I would like to point out that for [1, 3, 0, 5] we will eventually arrive at big = 3 and small = 0 so big may come after small.
 However, the solution still works, because big only gets updated when there exists a small that comes before it. -leetcode_deleted_user`